 Your car insurance company will pay out the actual cash value, or ACV, if your car is never found or is totaled by the car thief.
 The actual cash value is what your car would have sold for on the open market just before the theft.

-This can be a controversial or upsetting part of having a car stolen because you may receive less than the Kelley Blue Book value and certainly won’t receive money back for recent repairs, upgrades or sentimental value.
+This can be a controversial or upsetting part of having a car stolen because you may receive less than the Kelley Blue Book value and won’t receive money back for recent repairs, upgrades or sentimental value.

-How to avoid a theft?
+How to avoid theft

 Have an anti-theft device or alarm system on the car